-OperaEncounter sparks the students’ interests about the world of opera and engages them in exploring issues of tolerance, racism, ethics, social responsibility, and personal strength.
-Students will emerge as well rounded members in the community and gain an appreciation for the arts.
+OperaEncounter is Long Beach Opera's suite of innovative education and outreach programs designed to develop local students’ appreciation and understanding of the arts and to create opportunities for personal and community growth.
+OperaEncounter sparks students’ interest in the world of opera and engages them to explore issues of tolerance, racism, ethics, social responsibility, and personal strength.
+Students will emerge from these programs as well-rounded members in the community and gain a deeper appreciation for the arts.

 LBO offers high school students a live opera performance of Daughter of the Red Tzar by Lisa Scola Prosek, detailing Churchill's secret 1942 meeting with Stalin at which Churchill overcame his prejudice towards the Russians and Stalin his antipathy towards the British to forge an alliance that defeated Hitler and the Axis powers.
 This program also features an interactive session with the artists in character as Churchill and Stalin answering questions about the historical events in the opera.

-Opera Access invites high schools to attend the final dress rehearsal of an LBO production.
+OperaAccess invites high schools and colleges to attend the final dress rehearsal of an LBO production.
 Students and faculty are eligible for free admission to an exclusive sneak preview performance before opening night.

 OperaEncounter needs you!

 Help inspire the next generation of opera audiences and artists!

 Reserve your performance with Dr. Kevin St. Clair, Associate Director of Engagement, at 562.432.5934 or via email here.

 HELP BRING OPERA AND THE ARTS INTO SCHOOLS!